-In fact, more and more websites and blogs are now using the WordPress CMS platform.
+In fact, more and more websites are now being powered by WordPress.

-WordPress is so popular, that keeping up with the latest statistics on WordPress is difficult because the numbers change so frequently.
+WordPress is so popular, that even keeping up with the latest statistics on WordPress is difficult because the numbers change so often.

-Note: The above download numbers represents only the most recent version of WordPress.
+Note: The above download figure represents only the most recent version of WordPress.
 Around one third of all current users have not yet upgraded their installations to the latest release …

 (WP versions currently in use.
 Source: https://wordpress.org/about/stats)

-As this article was being written, the number of downloads has already shot up.
-If you click on the link above and visit the WordPress download counter page, you should expect to see a significantly higher download number … perhaps even a different version, as WordPress continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this article was being written, the number of downloads is already increasing.
+If you click on the link above and visit the WordPress download counter page, you will no doubt see a significantly higher figure … perhaps even a newer version, as WordPress continually updates the software to fix security issues and bugs, and add new or improved features.

-Speaking of updates, WordPress has released over 100 new update versions in its first 11 years of existence …
+Speaking of updates, WordPress has released over one hundred new software versions to date …

-(WordPress regularly releases new software updates honoring famous Jazz musicians)
+(WordPress regularly releases new versions named after famous Jazz musicians)

-here is an interesting fact: all major WordPress version releases have a tradition of being named after famous Jazz musicians, eg:
+here is an interesting fact: all major WordPress releases have a tradition of being named in honor of Jazz musicians, eg:

 - etc …